-Eleanor took a job with the City of Houston after college, a position where she identified areas in need of lead paint abatement and helping children who lived in afflicted areas.
+Eleanor took a job with the City of Houston after college, a position where she identified areas in need of lead paint abatement and helping children who lived in neighborhoods thus afflicted.
 Compassionate to the core, she recalled an episode in a wellness clinic where a little girl was running a high fever.
 According to the clinician on staff, the girl did not qualify for treatment in that clinic.
 Eleanor would not take “no” for an answer and hounded the doctors until the girl was treated.

 While she found the city job rewarding, she left to enroll in the University of Houston’s business program.
 While attending classes she found the time to work part-time as an executive assistant, maintain her friendships, and pursue her burgeoning romance with Chris Moore.

 The couple married in 1982 after Chris completed law school at the University of Houston.
 They moved to McQueeney, Texas, so Chris could practice law at his father’s practice in nearby Seguin.
 Their first child, Charles Nicholas Moore, was born on Feb.
 20, 1984.
 Emily Ann “Em” Moore, the couple’s second child, was born on Jan.
 29, 1986.